pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 other formatted text.

 For reporting bugs on GitHub, the same general formatting principles apply, but with a few differences.

 You will also have to click Submit new issue instead of pressing enter.
-For more information on GitHub's markdown syntax, please see the following links:
+For more information on GitHub issues and supported markdown syntax, please see the following links:

+* `GitHub issue creation documentation <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_
 * `GitHub general markdown guide <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>`_
 * `GitHub's code formatting documentation <https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting>`_